mxsm/rocketmq-rust/README.md

 # rocketmq-rust

  Welcome to [Apache Rocketmq](https://github.com/apache/rocketmq) Rust implementation (Unofficial ). **RocketMQ-Rust** is a reimplementation of the Apache RocketMQ message middleware in the Rust language.
-This project aims to provide Rust developers with a high-performance and reliable message queue service, making full use of the features of the Rust language..
+This project aims to provide Rust developers with a high-performance and reliable message queue service, making full use of the features of the Rust language.

 ### RocketMQ-Rust Features